akermu/emacs-libvterm/README.md

 whether to use the vterm prompt tracking, if false it usessearches for the regexp in `vterm-copy-prompt-regexp`.
 If not found it copies the whole line.

+## `vterm-always-compile-module`

+Vterm needs `vterm-module` to work.
+This can be compiled externally, or `vterm` will ask the user whether to build the module when `vterm` is first called.
+To avoid this question and always compile the module, set `vterm-always-compile-module` to `t`.

 ## Keybindings

 If you want a key to be sent to the terminal, bind it to `vterm--self-insert`,